tan-yong-sheng/stockdb/README.md

-# Currently, this is a Work in progress:
+(Remark: Currently, this is a Work in progress)

-- please resume working on : app\db\financial_statement_model.py - half done, haven't yet finished
+# Objective:
+I wish to create a stock database that scrape the price and finanncial statement data to the MySQL database.

+# Metadata
 Below is the ER Diagram of this database project:

 ![image](img/er-diagram.svg)